 What is a niche market?
 A niche market is a specific group of people joined together by a common interest that is typically a subset of a larger market.
 Think of it like this: every person in the world has interests and those interests categorize them, consciously or not, into niche markets.
 The important aspect to note about niches is that they are specific enough to account for a substantial amount of people, while not being too large or too broad.

-Simply choosing “Females” as your niche market is too broad.
-Females are interested in many different things, they are a broad range of ages, activity levels, geological locations, and have varying skills and values.
-“Females” are a market, but not a niche market.
-“Females aged 16-25 who play basketball” is a more specific, without being too broad.
+Simply choosing “Women” as your niche market is too broad.
+Women are interested in many different things, they are a broad range of ages, activity levels, geological locations, and have varying skills and values.
+“Women” are a market, but not a niche market.
+“Women aged 16-25 who rock climb” is more specific, without being too broad.
 There’s a substantial portion of the world’s population who fit the description of this niche market without it being too limiting.

 Examples of Niche Markets